 School starts with registration at 8.50am.
 Children must arrive before 8.50 but not before 8.40.
 A member of staff will always be on the playground where your child should be dropped off.
 Any child arriving late must be brought to the front of school, entering via the school office and be signed in.
 If your child is ill or you are unavoidably delayed please notify the office as soon as possible.

 There is a morning break when milk and fruit is available.
 A small charge is made for milk, payable in advance.
 All children eat lunch in the school hall.
 This is served in two sittings – KS1 followed by KS2.
 Hot dinners are available every day of the week, free for all KS1 children.
 Menus are sent home and meals are chosen and paid for in advance.
 Alternatively, children can bring a packed lunch in a suitable lunch box.
 Children are not allowed to bring glass containers or fizzy drinks.

 At the end of the day parents/carers collect their children from the playground at 3.00.
 A number of varied and exciting after school clubs run throughout the week and cater for different age ranges.
-Again, children should be collected from the playground at 4.00pm.
+Children should be collected from the office at 4.00pm.